 Joan M. Pick Nature Preserve

-Joan M. Pick’s father Andrew purchased the property in 1937, which “Jo” ultimately inherited.
-Jo grew to be a woman with strong connections to the land, to art, to learning, and to the community.
+Joan M. Pick’s father, Andrew Pick, purchased the land in 1937, which Joan “Jo” ultimately inherited.
+Jo grew to be a woman with strong connections to the land, art, learning, and the community.
 She lived on the farm for more than 60 years.

-As you walk the prairie paths alongside woodland and wetland, perhaps you’ll discover treasures of simple beauty for your sketchbook, your photo album, your memories.
-Look for the colors of an artist’s palette.
-Listen for the crane’s bugle.
-Feel the sun’s energy.
+As you walk the prairie paths alongside the woodlands and wetlands, perhaps you’ll discover treasures of simple beauty for your sketchbook, photo album, or memories.
+Look for the colors of an artist’s palette, listen for the crane’s bugle, and feel the sun’s energy.
+Enjoy your hike!

 Your gift will help us sustain the abundant natural beauty, clean water, and biodiversity of the Cedar Lakes region for generations to come.